 - Investors should consider an “exit strategy” to ensure initial investments do not depreciate or at least not so much considerably.

-- Investors should always emphasize marketing and promotion in attracting students who, compared to conventional tenants, they are less demanding.
+- Investors should always emphasize marketing and promotion in attracting students who, compared to conventional tenants, are less demanding.

 Property Investment Decisions